Introduction from the CEO

 - As part of our monitoring programme assurance/evidence is sought that suppliers have appropriate polices/procedures in place.

 - We have identified those suppliers who provide some services in locations other than the UK.

-We have a dedicated compliance team which is chaired by the CEO, which consists of representatives from our Legal and TUTMAN teams.
+We have a dedicated modern slavery compliance team which is chaired by the CEO, which consists of representatives from our Legal and TUTMAN teams.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
 We also check whether our business partners provide training to their staff, suppliers and service providers.

 Our Effectiveness in Combating Slavery and Human Trafficking